Land mine: High explosives

 Starting in the 19th century, more powerful explosives than gunpowder were developed, often for non-military reasons such as blasting train tunnels in the Alps and Rockies.
 Guncotton, up to four times more powerful than gunpowder, was invented by Christian Schonbein in 1846.
 It was dangerous to make until Frederick Augustus Abel developed a safe method in 1865.
 From the 1870s to the First World War, it was the standard explosive used by the British military.

 In 1847, Ascanio Sobrero invented nitroglycerine to treat angina pectoris and it turned out to be a much more powerful explosive than guncotton.
-It was very dangerous to use until Alfred Nobel found a way to incorporate it in a solid mixture called dynamite and developed a safe detonator.
+It was very dangerous to use until Alfred Nobel formulated a solid mixture he called dynamite and paired it with a safe detonator he developed.
 Even then, dynamite needed to be stored carefully or it could form crystals that detonated easily.
 Thus, the military still preferred guncotton.

 In 1863, the German chemical industry developed trinitrotoluene (TNT).
 This had the advantage that it was difficult to detonate, so it could withstand the shock of firing by artillery pieces.
 It was also advantageous for land mines for several reasons: it was not detonated by the shock of shells landing nearby; it was lightweight, unaffected by damp, and stable under a wide range of conditions; it could be melted to fill a container of any shape, and it was cheap to make.
 Thus, it became the standard explosive in mines after the First World War.